 The Rise of the Nex Divers

-Nex Divers could do everything from putting other X-Ghosts to sleep, to flying as X-Ghosts, to attacking others with special powers, and more.
+Nex divers could do everything from putting other X-Ghosts to sleep, to flying as X-Ghosts, to attacking others by focusing raw Nex energy projected through their hands, and more.

-While humanity struggled to understand the implications of these discoveries, yet another breakthrough would come from Onyx in 2458.
-A young engineer and installation artist named Carina Lutz, through an improbable combination of artistic aesthetics and meticulous analytical thinking, invented a small crystum-infused, implantable chip she called the draxel.
+While humanity was still struggling to adjust to all these new discoveries, yet another breakthrough would come from Onyx in 2458.
+A young artist and engineer named Karina Lutz, through an improbable combination of artistic aesthetics and meticulous analytical thinking, invented a tiny crystum-infused, chip she called the draxel.
+During her public presentation of the device in 2460, she said:

-In 2486, a group of Nex Coders, led by Carina Lutz herself, solved one of humanity’s most enduring problems.
-Using unique Coder created technology, a massive relay was constructed in orbit around the neutral dead planet Nebakazor (equidistant between Edenic and Onyx).
-With it, humans were able to leverage the Nex itself to facilitate point-to-point faster than light communication between draxels.
-Although not as direct, or reliable as a X-Bond, standardized FTL communication was a breakthrough that later made its way to the people of Earth, prompting the construction of a separate, redundant draxel relay of their own.
+In 2474, Karina Lutz created a remarkable proposal that would solve one of humanity’s most enduring problems.
+Using unique Nex-based technology, a small satellite called a draxel relay was constructed in orbit around the neutral dead planet Nebakazor (equidistant between Edenic and Onyx).
+With it, humans were able to leverage the Nex itself to facilitate point-to-point, real time, interstellar communication between people who were keyed with draxels.
+Although not as direct or elegant as an X-Bond, standardized draxel communication was a breakthrough that was infinitely faster than the “slow” gravity-broadcast signals that had been in use for 87 years.
+Draxel communication later made its way to the people of Earth, as Karina traveled there to create a separate, redundant draxel relay in orbit around Neptune.

 ReUnia

-Finally, in 2505, the first cooperative effort between Earth and the Han Cluster in almost 150 years occurred.
-A consortium of the world’s most highly respected Nex Coders and Nex Divers, organized by an aging Carina Lutz, created a decentralized and autonomous code framework they called “ReUnia” that standardized the currency, economy, and data transfer protocols used throughout known space.
+Finally, in 2505, the first truly cooperative effort between Earth and the Han Cluster in almost 150 years occurred.
+Karina Lutz, desperate to mend the now generations long rift between human worlds, modified both draxel relays to create a decentralized and autonomous code framework called “ReUnia” that standardized the world’s currency, economy, and provided a repository of interstellar knowledge accessible to anyone with a draxel.

-Nevertheless, ReUnia remained in place as the world’s universal framework for credit and data exchange, a final capstone to Carina’s legacy, who counted alongside Karl Han as one of the most gifted and influential people of the spacefaring era.
+Karina died of a heart attack shortly afterward, and with her passing, the brief alliance between Earth and Edenic quickly deteriorated again.
+Nevertheless, ReUnia remained in place as the first interstellar framework for credit and data exchange, a final capstone to Karina’s legacy, who after humble beginnings, counted alongside Karl Han as one of the most gifted and influential people of the space-faring era.

-With these key advancements, the Nex revolutionized work, education, security, entertainment, electronics, computing, and even the very nature of personal combat in the modern age.
+With these and future key advancements, the Nex revolutionized travel, work, education, security, entertainment, electronics, and computing in the modern age.

 The Nex Architects

-Carina Lutz was the first of her kind, a master of both Nex Diving and Nex Coding that turned her into something much more: the first Nex Architect.
+Karina Lutz was the first of her kind, a master of the Nex that turned her into something much more: the first Nex Architect.

-Only a few such masters have ever existed, but like Karina Lutz, those who did revealed entirely new aspects of the Nex.
+Only a few such masters have ever existed, but those who did revealed entirely new aspects of the Nex.

 Nexariums

-One Nex Architect, known only as Liberator, invented artificial Nexariums, virtual environments existing entirely in the Nex and only accessible to Uncarapaced X-Ghosts.
-These spaces were small, but became invaluable for government training environments and virtual reality getaways.
+One Nex Architect, known only as Liberator, invented artificial Nexariums, virtual environments existing entirely in the Nex and only accessible to those who were Ghosted.
+These spaces were small, but became invaluable for government training environments and virtual reality get-aways.

 X-Gear